Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 Monte Alegre is a quilombola community in the interior of Boipeba Island, surrounded by forests and hills.

-The local cuisine, especially the free-range chicken, is an attraction.
+The local cuisine, especially free-range chicken, is an attraction.
 The visit offers an authentic and enriching experience of the region’s history and culture.

 How to get to Boipeba

-- By ferry and bus: From the São Joaquim Maritime Terminal in Salvador, take the ferry to Bom Despacho on Itaparica Island.
-From there, take the bus to Valença, where speedboats leave for Boipeba.
+- By ferry and bus: From the São Joaquim Maritime Terminal in Salvador, take the ferry to Bom Despacho on the island of Itaparica.
+From there, take a bus to Valença, where speedboats leave for Boipeba.

 - By air taxi: There are private flights from Salvador airport to the private airstrip at Fazenda Pontal in Boipeba.